-Litigation, Laws, Rulings, & Regulations
+Litigation, Laws, Rulings & Regulations

-- 44. We have disclosed to you all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements.
-The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America. - 45.
-We have no knowledge of communications, other than those specifically disclosed, from regulatory agencies, governmental representatives, employees, or others concerning investigations or allegations of noncompliance with laws and regulations, deficiencies in financial reporting practices, or other matters that could have a material adverse effect on the financial statements. - 46.
-We have disclosed to you all known instances of violations or noncompliance or possible violations or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements or as a basis for recording a loss contingency. - 47.
-We have no reason to believe the entity owes any penalties or payments under the Employer Shared Responsibility Provisions of the Patient Protection and Affordable Care Act nor have we received any correspondence from the IRS or other agencies indicating such payments may be due. - 48.
-We have not been designated as a potentially responsible party (PRP or equivalent status) by the Environmental Protection Agency (EPA) or other cognizant regulatory agency with authority to enforce environmental laws and regulations.
+- 45. We have disclosed to you all known actual or possible litigation and claims whose effects should be considered when preparing the financial statements.
+The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America. - 46.
+We have no knowledge of communications, other than those specifically disclosed, from regulatory agencies, governmental representatives, employees, or others concerning investigations or allegations of noncompliance with laws and regulations, deficiencies in financial reporting practices, or other matters that could have a material adverse effect on the financial statements. - 47.
+We have disclosed to you all known instances of violations or noncompliance or possible violations or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements or as a basis for recording a loss contingency. - 48.
+There are no regulatory examinations currently in progress for which we have not received examination reports. - 49.
+We have no reason to believe the entity owes any penalties or payments under the Employer Shared Responsibility Provisions of the Patient Protection and Affordable Care Act, nor have we received any correspondence from the IRS or other agencies indicating such payments may be due - 50.
+We have not been designated as a potentially responsible party (PRP or equivalent status) by the Environmental Protection Agency (EPA) or other cognizant regulatory agency with authority to enforce environmental laws and regulations: